Glr: It means, mudhead, that your bones cannot be broken.

 - Spartans from Halo have "carbide ceramic ossification" as part of their Bio-Augmentation package, which gives them something to this effect.
 It's the main reason they can use their Powered Armor, which is otherwise literally too strong for humans to use (a poor Red Shirt who tried out a prototype ended up shattering every bone his body).

 - Genocide Man has the Genocide Men whose bones are hardened via the implantation of ceramics.
 The process needs hardy skeletons to begin with, however; when applied to Lola, who had Osteoporosis at the time, it just made her cripplingly brittle.

 - A Connecticut family were found to possess a mutation that results in significantly higher than usual bone density (to the point that they were as tough as granite).
 No one in the family has ever been reported to have so much as fractured a bone.
 Unfortunately, these people are also unable to swim, since their increased bone density leaves them unable to float.

-- The Hero shrew whose specially reinforced spine and ribcage allows it survive being stepped on by a human (the equivalent of a human being stepped on by ten elephants at once).
+- The Hero shrew, whose specially reinforced spine and ribcage allows it survive being stepped on by a human (the equivalent of a human being stepped on by ten elephants at once).